awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

         - If your domain is managed in Route53, enter the Hosted zone ID found under Hosted zone details in `route53.rootDomain.hostedZoneId`.
 Skip this step if your domain is managed by other domain provider.
     - Name of the sudomain that you want to use to host Kubeflow (e.g. `platform.example.com`) in `route53.subDomain.name`.
     - Cluster name and region where Kubeflow is deployed in `cluster.name` and `cluster.region` (e.g. `us-west-2`), respectively.
     -  Load balancer scheme (e.g. `internet-facing` or `internal`).
 Default is set to `internet-facing`.
-Use `internal` as the load balancer schema if you want the load balancer to be accessible only within your VPC.
+Use `internal` as the load balancer scheme if you want the load balancer to be accessible only within your VPC.
 See [Load balancer scheme](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#load-balancer-scheme) in the AWS documentation for more details.
     - The Config file will look something like:
         ```yaml
         cluster: